Apravinraj/TSA_EXP1/README.md

 # Ex.No: 01A PLOT A TIME SERIES DATA

 # AIM:
-To Develop a python program to Plot a time series data for analysing the power consumption.
+To Develop a python program to Plot a time series data for analysing Bitcoin price prediction.

 # ALGORITHM:
 1. Import the required packages like pandas and matplot